The best of Switzerland's festivals 2017

 End of July: Paléo Swiss music festival, Nyon

-The Paléo Festival is Switzerland’s biggest outdoor music event, created in 1976 and situated between Geneva and Lausanne.
+The Paléo Festival is the biggest outdoor Swiss music festival, created in 1976 and situated between Geneva and Lausanne.
 Paléo Arts and Spectacles is a non-profit cultural association, named after a successful racehorse, promoting music and art via concerts and other events.
-The festival takes place over six days and typically hosts 120 concerts, promoting a combination of established stars and new talent through more than 100 concerts in Switzerland.
+This Swiss music festival takes place over six days, promoting a combination of established stars and new talent through more than 100 concerts in Switzerland.
 Music genres include rock, French chanson, world music, reggae, hip-hop, classical music and street theatre.
-The event is family-friendly with a day nursery and a children’s play area.
+This Swiss festival is family-friendly with a day nursery and a children’s play area.
 There is also plenty of food on offer with over 100 food and craft stalls and restaurants.
 For festivalgoers, a free campsite is also available.
-The Paléo Festival runs from 19 to 24 July 2016.
-See yeah.paleo.ch.
+The Paléo Festival runs from 18 to 23 July, 2017.

 July: Blue Balls Festival, Lucerne

 With more than 100,000 visitors over nine days, the Blue Balls Festival is known for presenting internationally acclaimed artists in an intimate atmosphere at the Lucerne Culture and Convention Centre, plus new talents on five outdoor stages around Lake Lucerne.
-The festival, which runs from 22 to 31 July 2016, presents a total of 100 shows, with international blues, jazz, soul, funk, world music, rock and pop acts, as well as music photography exhibitions, a video lounge and street art action painting.
-See www.blueballs.ch.
+This music festival in Switzerland, which runs from 21 to 29 July, 2017, presents a total of 100 shows, with international blues, jazz, soul, funk, world music, rock and pop acts, as well as music photography exhibitions, a video lounge and street art action painting.

 August: Geneva Festival

-Around Lake Geneva, this annual tourist event boasts hundreds of free concerts, entertainment, stands, fair rides and a musical firework display.
-See the 2016 dates at www.fetesdegeneve.ch.
+Around Lake Geneva, this annual tourist event boasts hundreds of free concerts in Switzerland, entertainment, stands, fair rides and a musical firework display.
+This Swiss festival runs from 4 to 14 August in 2017.